-The Top 7 Best Mozambique Beaches
+The Top 10 Best Mozambique Beaches

-An idyllic destination in every sense of the word, when travelling around Mozambique, it would seem that all roads eventually take you to the coast.
+An idyllic destination in every sense of the word, when traveling around Mozambique, it would seem that all roads eventually take you to the coast.
 Just a few hours’ drive from most business hubs and farming communities, you will find some of the best beaches in Africa, many of which are only known among those who call Mozambique home.

 Throughout most of the year, the beaches are packed with tourists, especially in places like Ponta do Ouro which is incredibly popular with holiday makers from outside of Mozambique.
 But places like that are really just a tip of the iceberg when it comes to beautiful Moz beaches.
 If you have not yet set your sights on these beaches, you are truly missing out on some exquisite destinations.

-1. Ponta Mamoli
+2. Ponta Mamoli

 Shrouded from view by savannah grasses, forest trees and floodplains, Ponta Mamoli is a secluded beach, known only to locals and a few lucky South Africans who’ve been let in on its secret location.